-Don’t expect the build quality to survive a drop impact or any common abuse a proper oscillating multi-tool could brush-off either.
+Don’t expect the build quality to survive a drop impact or any common abuse a proper multi-tool could brush-off either.

 If you are an amateur user and won’t be needing one much, just buy a cheaper brand corded oscillating multi-tool.
 It’ll save you a lot of time and hassle.

-With the benefit of interchangeable batteries and the ability to take your tool anywhere you do, it’s the flexibility that really seals the deal with oscillating multi-tools.
+With the benefit of interchangeable batteries and the ability to take your tool anywhere you do, it’s the flexibility that really seals the deal with this power-tools.

 Nowadays, Lithium-Ion battery technology has gotten so good that having a battery powered tool does not come with a large handicap of running time and power.

-If you got the budget and the need, I seriously recommend you buy a cordless oscillating multi-tool, it’ll be worth every penny.
+If you got the budget and the need, I seriously recommend you buy a cordless multi-tool, it’ll be worth every penny.

 Best Oscillating Multi-Function Tools

-Fortunately, I have done the hard yards for you and found a few oscillating multi-tools that really stand out amongst the rest.
+Fortunately, I have done the hard yards for you and found a oscillating multi tool that really stand out amongst the rest.

-I spent most of my weekend looking through and researching all the oscillating multi-tools available on Amazon and local Home Depot stores and managed to get some hands-on experience with brands I have never played with before.
+I spent most of my weekend looking through and researching all the oscillating tools available on Amazon and local Home Depot stores and managed to get some hands-on experience with brands I have never played with before.

-Listed below are the best oscillating multi-tools in my opinion as a seasoned and experienced user of power-tools and obsessive researcher of anything that interests me.
+Listed below are the best multi-tools in my opinion as a seasoned and experienced user of power-tools and obsessive researcher of anything that interests me.

 What can I say, I own one of these bad boys and I love It!

-Here’s a quick review of the DeWalt DCS355 oscillating multi-tool.
+Here’s a quick review of the DeWalt DCS355 oscillating multi functional tool.